 At 84 inches in length, this sleeping back only contributes 3.4 pounds to your pack weight.

-The unique sarcophagus design helps to give you a little extra added movement compared to mummy-style bags without compromising the heat generated, which is really nice.
+The unique sarcophagus design helps to give you a little extra added movement compared to mummy-style bags without compromising the heat generated, which is nice.

 It is more of a slim-fit bag, so it may not work for everyone’s needs.

-Overall, however, this is really is a great buy.
+Overall, however, this is a great buy.

 Select the best bag to meet your needs, settle in, and get a good night of rest no matter where you might be sleeping.